 4. Divide the fish mixture among tortillas.
 Top each with a dollop of sour cream or Mexican Crema.
 Serve immediately with lime wedges.

 Since my friend didn’t have a blender to crush ice, I used fresh strawberries and served the drink over ice.
+When at home, I like it thick and frozen!

 1. Seed, peel, and cube mangoes.
 Place cubes in a single layer on a shallow baking pan lined with plastic wrap.
 Cover and freeze for 1 hour.
 Transfer to a freezer bag or container for longer storage.
+Or buy frozen mangoes!

 2. In a blender combine tequila, orange liqueur, lime juice, sugar, strawberries, and mango chunks.
 Cover; blend until smooth.
 With blender running, add ice cubes, 1 at a time, through opening in lid, blending until mixture becomes slushy.
 Pour mixture into 5 glasses.
 Makes 5 servings.